alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 "Let passion follow you"

 ---

 # !! craftsman mindset > passion mindset

 # $$ become so good they can't ignore you
 ==

+Passion mindset: "Who am I" / "what do I truly love" -- impossible to answer, keeps you confused about what to do with life

+Trying to judge things in abstract before you do them.. hard to predict in advance what you'll eventually grow to love

+Passion hypothesis is misconstrued.
+"Do what Steve jobs did not what he said."

 Put aside the question of whether your job is your true passion, and instead turn your focus toward becoming so good they can't ignore you.